PPI_Karl created the topic: Subfolder's .htaccces security?

 Hope that isn't a dumb question.
 I look forward to any insight you can offer.
 Thank you!

-Webmaster replied the topic: Subfolder's .htaccces security?
+Jose replied the topic: Subfolder's .htaccces security?

 Settings of the .htaccess file located into root folder are applied to every subfolder; those settigns can be overwrited putting another .htaccess into a subfolder with different settings.